 Your individual needs will determine how much you will pay to register your trademark.
 In certain circumstances, you will only need to pay a registration fee and filing fee.
 In other cases, additional fees will be required.
 You may also wish to hire a trademark agent for assistance, which will add to your overall costs.

 If you are registering the name of an internet business, you should only register your web extension if you plan to use your mark with and without the extension.
 If you register your domain without the web extension, you will prevent other businesses from adding a different extension so that they can register the same name.

 Although you want your trademark to receive broad protection, you should refrain from designating your mark with a specific design to achieve this goal.

 If you use a business name that is very generic or too descriptive, it will be hard to register your trademark.
 Hiring a trademark lawyer is the best way to make sure that you receive some legal protections.

 Small business owners need to protect their brand so that they can succeed in a competitive marketplace.
 Registering your brand with the USPTO will provide you with a wide range of legal protections, including the ability to file a lawsuit if someone has used your trademark without first obtaining your approval.
 In addition to registering your trademark federally, you can register with your state so that others will be aware of your ownership of your mark.
 Registering your trademark will legally entitle you to use the ® symbol, which notifies others that they can't use your brand without your permission.
 You will also be able to license your brand, which can be a very profitable endeavor.

 If you want to register trademarks, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.